MikeIsBack/MikeIsBack/README.md

 Passionate Computer Scientist who loves exploring the infinite potential of the IT world.

-💡 Always learning | 💻 Love coding | 🌍 Open to change
+💡 Always learning | 💻 Love designing & coding | 🌍 Open to change

 ---